-I also wanted to see if the “laying down” theory would hold water…er, ice…even in the most volatile placement in the freezer.
+I also wanted to see if the “laying down” theory would hold water, ice, even in the most volatile placement in the freezer.
 Remember that we already successfully shattered jars with the same amount of liquid standing up in the upright freezer, even with the lid off.
 Now I was laying one down (which was far too full in my opinion).

 - The spaghetti sauce jar in the upright freezer completely burst within 12 hours, confirming our earlier result with the smaller jar in the same situation.

 - The other spaghetti sauce jar and a smaller jar were both standing upright at the top of the chest freezer.
-When I checked on them after discovered the mess that the other spaghetti sauce jar made when it exploded, both still had bubbles in the center.
-I was careful not to wiggle/shake them too much because I didn’t want to interfere with the freezing, but it was good data that my suspicion about rate of freezing was correct – it definitely took longer to freeze at the top of the chest freezer (far from the source of cold).
+When I checked on them after discovering the mess that the other spaghetti sauce jar made when it exploded, both still had bubbles in the center.
+I was careful not to wiggle/shake them too much because I didn’t want to interfere with the freezing.
+Still, it was good data that my suspicion about the rate of freezing was correct – it definitely took longer to freeze at the top of the chest freezer (far from the source of the cold).

 - The smaller jar that was laying down on the upright coils, the one that was way too full to freeze – was completely fine!